House of Bourbon: Louis XIV and Louis XV

 Following Orléans' death in 1723, the Duke of Bourbon, representative of the Bourbon-Condé cadet line, became prime minister.
 It was expected that Louis would marry his cousin, the daughter of King Philip V of Spain, but this engagement was broken by the duke in 1725 so that Louis could marry Marie Leszczyńska, the daughter of Stanislas, former king of Poland.
 Bourbon's motive appears to have been a desire to produce an heir as soon as possible so as to reduce the chances of a succession dispute between Philip V and the Duke of Orléans in the event of the sickly king's death.
 Maria was already an adult woman at the time of the marriage, while the infanta was still a young girl.

 Nevertheless, Bourbon's action brought a very negative response from Spain, and for his incompetence Bourbon was soon replaced by Cardinal André-Hercule de Fleury, the young king's tutor, in 1726.
 Fleury was a peace-loving man who intended to keep France out of war, but circumstances presented themselves that made this impossible.
 The first cause of these wars came in 1733 when Augustus II, the elector of Saxony and king of Poland died.
 With French support, Stanislas was again elected king.
-This brought France into conflict with Russia and Austria who supported Augustus III, Elector of Saxony and son of Augustus II.
+This brought France into conflict with Russia and Austria who supported Augustus III of Poland, Elector of Saxony and son of Augustus II.

 Stanislas lost the Polish crown, but he was given the Duchy of Lorraine as compensation, which would pass to France after his death in 1766.
-Next came the War of the Austrian Succession in 1740 in which France supported King Frederick II of Prussia against Maria Theresa, Archduchess of Austria and Queen of Hungary.
+Next came the War of the Austrian Succession in 1740 in which France supported King Frederick the Great of Prussia against Maria Theresa, Archduchess of Austria and Queen of Hungary.
 Fleury died in 1743 before the conclusion of the war.

 Shortly after Fleury's death in 1745 Louis was influenced by his mistress the Marquise de Pompadour to reverse the policy of France in 1756 by creating an alliance with Austria against Prussia in the Seven Years' War.
 The war was a disaster for France, which lost most of her overseas possessions to the British in the Treaty of Paris (1763).
 Maria, his wife, died in 1768 and Louis himself died on 10 May 1774.